-Nonnative trout directly impact native amphibians by preying on eggs, tadpoles, and frogs and competing with frogs for food, thereby reducing or eliminating reproduction (Vredenburg 2004).
-MYLFs are especially vulnerable to the impacts from nonnative trout (Bradford et al. 1993, Knapp and Matthews 2000, Vredenburg 2004, Knapp 2005A, Knapp et al. 2007).
-Trout and MYLFs both require deep, permanent lakes, which do not freeze solid in the winter or dry out even in drought years (Grinnell and Storer 1924, Hayes and Jennings 1986, Bradford 1989, Bradford et al. 1993, Bradford et al. 1994B, Knapp 1996, Knapp and Matthews 2000, Knapp 2005A).
-Nonnative trout typically cause large reductions in distribution and abundance of local MYLF populations (Knapp et al. 2001), ultimately resulting in extirpation in many locations (Bradford et al. 1994B; Knapp 1996, Knapp and Matthews 2000, Knapp 2005A).
-In turn, the presence of nonnative trout in lakes and streams across SEKI's landscape has fragmented the remaining MYLF populations and drastically reduced their ability to re-establish populations that have been extirpated (Bradford et al. 1993).
-The remaining isolated frog populations are at much greater risk of extirpation (Bradford et al. 1993; Lacan et al. 2008).
+Nonnative trout directly impact native amphibians by preying on eggs, tadpoles and frogs and competing with frogs for food, thereby reducing or eliminating reproduction (Vredenburg 2004).
+MYLFs are especially vulnerable to the impacts from nonnative trout (Bradford et al. 1993, Knapp and Matthews 2000, Vredenburg 2004, Knapp 2005A, Knapp et al. 2007.
+Trout and MYLFs both require deep, permanent lakes because they do not freeze solid in the winter, nor do they dry out even in drought years (Grinnell and Storer 1924, Hayes and Jennings 1986, Bradford 1989, Bradford et al. 1993, Bradford et al. 1994B, Knapp 1996, Knapp and Matthews 1996, Knapp and Matthews 2000, Knapp 2005A).
+Nonnative trout typically cause large reductions in distribution and abundance of local MYLF populations (Knapp et al. 2001), ultimately resulting in extinction in many locations (Bradford et al. 1994B; Knapp 1996, Knapp and Matthews 2000, Knapp 2005A).
+In turn, the presence of nonnative trout in lakes and streams across SEKI's landscape has fragmented the remaining MYLF populations and drastically reduced their ability to re-establish populations that go extinct (Bradford et al. 1993).
+The remaining isolated frog populations are at much greater risk for extinction (Bradford et al. 1993; Lacan et al. 2008).

 The widespread introduction of nonnative trout is therefore a major factor in the disappearance of MYLF populations from approximately 92% of historic localities in the Sierra Nevada (Vredenburg et al. 2007).

-Due to this steep decline, the populations of both species of MYLFs in the Sierra Nevada have been listed as federally endangered under the Endangered Species Act (FWS 2014).
+Due to this steep decline, the populations of both species of MYLFs in the Sierra Nevada are currently proposed for federal listing as endangered under the Endangered Species Act (FWS 2013).
+A listing decision for both species is expected in 2014.
 In 2012, the Sierra Nevada population of the southern species (Rana muscosa) was state-listed as endangered and the northern population (Rana sierrae) was state listed as threatened under the California Endangered Species Act (CFGC 2012).

 Surveys conducted between 1997 and 2002 of all lakes, ponds, and marshes (waterbodies) in SEKI showed that frogs and fish rarely coexist (Knapp 2003).
 These surveys detected nonnative trout at 575 waterbodies.
-Although nonnative trout were present in 18% of all waterbodies surveyed (575 of 3,244), they were present in 33% of lakes [2.5 acres (1 hectare) or larger], and 50% of lake surface area at least 3 meters deep, which are crucial for the long-term survival of MYLFs.
+Although nonnative trout were present in 18% of all waterbodies surveyed (575 of 3,244), they were present in 33% of lakes [2.5 acres (1 hectare) or larger], which are crucial for the long-term survival of MYLFs.
 MYLFs were also present in 18% of all waterbodies surveyed (569 of 3,244), but they were only detected with nonnative trout in 4% of waterbodies (135 of 3,244).
 Of these 135 waterbodies, MYLF adults and/or subadults were present in 122 waterbodies (4% of 3,244), whereas MYLF tadpoles and/or egg masses (evidence of breeding) were only present in 67 waterbodies (2% of 3,244).
 These results show that although adult and/or subadult MYLFs may occasionally be observed with trout, MYLF tadpoles and egg masses are more susceptible to fish predation and thus are rarely observed with trout.